AntoineOrsoni/xrdocs-how-to-pyats/README.md

 [Complete instructions can be found here](0_get_cli_show/README.md)

-## 1. Get structured show command output
+## 1. Get parsed show command output

-In the second exercice, we will leverage Genie parsers to get a structured output (JSON).
+In the second exercice, we will leverage Genie parsers to get a parsed output (JSON).
 Complete list of interfaces.

 ### Output example